KesseNones/EcksDee-Programming-Language/README.md

 ## Conclusion:
 EcksDee has been a fun programming language to develop from the very simple Forth interpretor it started as.
-Adding data types and IO were both definitely challenges in their own right; Monads are freaky!
+Adding data types and IO were both definitely challenges in their own right; monads are freaky!

 Is EcksDee a revolutionary language?
 No. Is it a fast language?
 No.
 Is it even that good of a language?
 Heck no!
 But was it fun to make and keep adding onto?